gui2de/ppol768-spring23/Group Projects/group-5/ConceptNote.md

 The scope of this study will be limited to the northern state of Uttar Pradesh (UP), which is the fourth largest state in terms of area and the most populous state of India.
 According to official data published by the Ministry of Social Justice and Empowerment, out of the total 58,098 manual scavengers in the country, Uttar Pradesh accounts for 32,473 people.

-As per the National Survey 2013, 2018 National Safai Karamcharis Finance & Development, 3 districts which have the highest reported numbers of manual scavengers; Budaon (2,866), Shahjahanpur (3,391) and Farrukhabad (1,040) will be taken into account (Goan Connection, 2022).
+As per the National Survey 2013, 2018 National Safai Karamcharis Finance & Development, 3 districts which have the highest reported numbers of manual scavengers; Budaon (2,866), Shahjahanpur (3,391) and Farrukhabad (1,040) will be taken into account (Gaon Connection, 2022).
 Based upon further exploratory data analysis we will elect to focus on either urban or rural areas.

 ## Program Description